donkeyclip/clips/README.md

 1. copy the folder `clips/landing-page-v2`
 2. paste that folder in `clips/<a-name-for-your-clip>`
-3. update the name of the clip inside `clips/<a-name-for-your-clip>/package.json`
+3. update the name and the id of the clip inside `clips/<a-name-for-your-clip>/package.json`
-4. update the id of your clip in `clips/<a-name-for-your-clip>/server/id.js`
-5. run `pnpm i`
+4. run `pnpm i`